holistic-web/toolbox/README.md

 - Improve mobile usability of each of our tools and our main website
 - Fix up issues with the favicon rendering inconsistently
 - Get person@holisticweb.com email addresses
+- Add some kind of development hosting solution for our sites
+- Add automated lighthouse reporting onto each PR